anthonyjgs/Discord-DnD-Bot/README.md

 Then you can clone the repository to your folder of choice like any other github project.

-In your terminal, in that directory, install the dependencies using npm -install.
+In your terminal, in the same directory as app.js, install the dependencies using `npm -install`.

 Because I do not actively host this bot continuously, it is best if you use this code to host your own.
 To do this, setup a Discord application the